Daniel Boldor: Exitico SRL and Minero Remediation

 In late 2015, 123 containers containing 2,723 tons of material sold to Chinese investors by Boldor's company arrived in Hong Kong.
-The containers were supposed to contain copper concentrate, a mining product which should have at least 30% or more of pure copper by weight, according to industry standards.
+The containers were supposed to contain copper concentrate, a mining product that should have at least 30% or more of pure copper by weight, according to industry standards.
 However, when environmental regulators in Shanghai performed a customs check on one container, they found black rubble littered with chunks of concrete rubble and rusty bottle caps.
 Upon testing, the material was found to contain unsafe levels of cadmium and arsenic, a mark of possible mining waste rather than "ore concentrate".
-After being turned away at ports in Thailand and Malaysia, and a year of sitting in the docks in Hong Kong, authorities shipped the materials back to Romania where it sat in an industrial park in Constanța.
-An anonymous email in November 2016 alerted an official in Romania's National Environmental Guard to the incident, who forwarded it for investigation to Constanța's public prosecutor's office.
+After being turned away at ports in Thailand and Malaysia, and a year of languishing in the docks in Hong Kong, authorities shipped the materials back to Romania, where it sat in an industrial park in Constanța.
+An anonymous email in November 2016 alerted an official in Romania's National Environmental Guard to the incident, and the official forwarded it for investigation to Constanța's public prosecutor's office.

-By 2017, according to Boldor's records, his company had shipped 10 million tons of "mineral concentrate" out of Baia Mare to various international partners and had received more than 6 million euros in payment.
+By 2017, according to Boldor's records, his company had shipped ten million tons of "mineral concentrate" out of Baia Mare to various international partners, in places such as China, South Korea, Singapore, Macau, South Africa, the United Arab Emirates, Belgium, Vietnam, and the United States, and had received more than six million euros in payment.

 2018 prosecution

-In June 2018, the public prosecutor's office in Constanța filed an indictment against Boldor on charges of money laundering, customs fraud, document forgery, improper collection and transport of hazardous waste, and tax evasion.
+In June 2018, following an investigation of Boldor's operations, the public prosecutor's office in Constanța filed an indictment against Boldor on charges of money laundering, customs fraud, document forgery, improper collection and transport of hazardous waste, and tax evasion.

-The charges are based on a series of business deals from 2013 to 2018 in which thousands of tons of mining sludge from the abandoned Cuprom mining factory near Baia Mare were shipped to international investors and corporations as "metal concentrate" (specifically gold and copper) in exchange for millions of euros.
-The Cuprom mine and refinery complex was originally built under the administration of former Communist general secretary Nicolae Ceaușescu, and had since fallen into ruin.
-Boldor's clients were metal traders in countries including China, Thailand, South Korea, and the United States who, after receiving the shipments, claimed the materials were worthless and accused Boldor of obtaining falsified laboratory certifications.

 2021

+Following the indictment, Boldor abandoned his original business interests and instead got involved in real estate.

-As of 2021, Boldor's company still owned around 40% of the Cuprom facility and planned to redevelop it into an industrial park using funds from selling supposedly vast under-extracted ore deposits underneath the mining complex.
-A second company headed by Brașov businessman Cristian Eftinca holds the other 60% and plans to develop the lands into 25 MWh photovoltaic park, along with the remaining 351.4-meter tall Cuprom chimney into a tourist attraction as the tallest chimney in Romania and third tallest in Europe.
+As of 2021, his company still owned around 40% of the Cuprom facility and planned to redevelop it into an industrial park using funds from selling supposedly vast under-extracted ore deposits underneath the mining complex.
+A second company headed by Brașov businessman Cristian Eftinca holds the other 60% and plans to develop the lands into a photovoltaic park and the remaining 351.4-meter tall Cuprom chimney into a tourist attraction as the tallest chimney in Romania and third tallest in Europe.